 In fact, despite their resemblance to a wolf, they are deceptively small.

-If you compare them to Siberian Huskies, they are nearly half the size.
+Comparing them to Siberian Huskies, they are nearly half the size.

-On the other hand, Siberian Huskies stand 20-23 inches tall and weigh 35-60 pounds, on average.
+On the other hand, Siberian Huskies stand 20-23 inches tall and weigh 35-60 pounds on average.

 Shiba Inu temperament